 Macau - Government

 Based on the etymolgy of Macau, it was name derived from the Chinese ama-gao, or “Bay of Ama,” for Ama, the patron goddess of sailors.
-The Government system in this country is the executive-led limited democracy; a special administrative region of the People's Republic of China type and the different Administrative divisions includes: none (special administrative region of the People's Republic of China)
+The Government system in this country is the executive-led limited democracy; a special administrative region of the People's Republic of China type and the different Administrative divisions includes:

 National symbols